raftael/islands-game/README.md

 - Add more styles
 - Refactor some methods

-I appreciate your time and any questions that you have knowledge of.
+I appreciate your time and if you have any questions please let me know.

 ## 🚀 About Me